 All that sounds great, but will this next aspect make you rethink of getting Bluetooth speakers for your home?
 One downside that a lot of consumers are not aware of is the security risk.
 It’s not difficult for your information and data to be intercepted from your new Bluetooth device.

 If you are using your phone as the control hub, hacking into a smart phone isn’t difficult for experienced hackers.
 One other downside is the range.
-If you have a small room or small home, the pairing range of your Bluetooth speakers is less of a concern.
+If you have a small room or small home, the pairing range of your speakers is less of a concern.

 However, if your home is of a certain square footage, then the limited pairing range can be a drawback.
-Since it only goes up to about 30 feet for regular Bluetooth speakers, you will have to connect via WiFi to hook up a multi-room system.
+Since it only goes up to about 30 feet for regular Bluetooth speakers, you will have to connect via WiFi to hook up a multi-room set-up.

 How to Connect to Bluetooth Speakers